 Therefore, by combining the preceding inequalities, we obtain

 which is the desired inequality \eqref{eq:aux2}.
 This concludes the proof of Lemma \ref{lem:laux2}. \end{proof}

 Next, we have the following variant of Proposition \ref{prop:LSprop}.

-\begin{prop}[{\L}ojasiewicz--Simon gradient inequalities for analytic and Morse-Bott functions on Banach spaces] Assume the hypotheses of Lemma~\ref{lem:laux2}.
-Then the following hold. \begin{enumerate} \item If $\sE$ is Morse-Bott at $x_\infty$, then there exist an open neighborhood $W_0 \subset \sU$ of $x_\infty$ and a constant $C = C(\sE,W_0) \in [1, \infty)$ such that
+\begin{prop}[{\L}ojasiewicz--Simon gradient inequalities for analytic and Morse--Bott functions on Banach spaces] Assume the hypotheses of Lemma~\ref{lem:laux2}.
+Then the following hold. \begin{enumerate} \item If $\sE$ is Morse--Bott at $x_\infty$, then there exist an open neighborhood $W_0 \subset \sU$ of $x_\infty$ and a constant $C = C(\sE,W_0) \in [1, \infty)$ such that

 \item If $\sM$ is analytic on $\sU$, then there exist an open neighborhood $W_0 \subset \sU$ of $x_\infty$ and constants $C = C(\sE,W_0) \in [1, \infty)$ and $\beta\in (1,2]$ such that

 \end{enumerate} \end{prop}